Free Shipping on orders over US$39.99 +16308230407

 8. Slice the T-bone steak against the grain and serve it with your favorite side dishes or sauces.

-See also How Do You Condition A Cast Iron Skillet
+See also How Do You Season An Iron Skillet With Bacon Grease

 Follow these instructions and you will have a perfectly cooked T-bone steak that is juicy and full of flavor.
 Enjoy your meal!